Sign In Register

 Is Gordonville a Good Place to Live?

-Based on current data, Gordonville receives an overall livability score of 2.9 out of 5.0, earning a grade of C+.
-Key strengths include affordable housing, high health insurance coverage.
-Areas to be aware of include an elevated poverty rate, below-average incomes, long commute times.
+Based on current data, Gordonville receives an overall livability score of 2.4 out of 5.0, earning a grade of C. Key strengths include affordable housing, abundant sunshine, high health insurance coverage.
+Areas to be aware of include elevated crime rates, an elevated poverty rate, a high uninsured rate.
 Gordonville has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs